DANNYDEE93/Deployment3/Documentation.md

 7. Copy and paste admin password into Jenkins browser--> Create admin account-->Install suggested plugins

-8. Press **New Item** tab to create new pipeline build --> Name pipeline --> Create multibranch pipeline --> Select GitHub through branch source --> Add Jenkins source and use GitHub credentials and token. *[multibranch pipeline allows the implemention of different Jenkinsfiles for different branches of the same project which you will need for later steps in this process where I update my Jenkins file in my repo]*
+8. Press **New Item** tab to create new pipeline build --> Name pipeline --> Create multibranch pipeline --> Select GitHub through branch source --> Add Jenkins source and use GitHub credentials and token. *[multibranch pipeline allows the implementation of different Jenkins files for different branches of the same project which you will need for later steps in this process where I update my Jenkins file in my repo]*
 ____________________________________________________
 <ins> *Switch to Github* </ins> --> 9.
 Go back to newly created GitHub repository and copy the HTTP code or URL of the repository --> Paste code into "Repository line" in Jenkins.
 ____________________________________________________